gastonm3112/gastonm3112/README.md

 ⚡ I'm Gastón and I'm from Buenos aires, Argentina 🇦🇷 (South America).
 I’m a student 👨‍💻 in Universidad de Lanús (Bachelor degree of Systems).

-⚡I work whitin EY as a NoSQL Engineer since 2021!⚡
+⚡I work whitin EY as a DevOps Engineer since 2021!⚡

  📫 How to reach me:
 - [Linkedin](https://www.linkedin.com/in/gast%C3%B3n-martinez-a2189a1a2/)